JuliaHealth/KomaMRI.jl/docs/src/index.md

 A user can operate with the KomaMRI package by using:
 * **User Interface**: user-friendly interaction.
 No Julia programming skills required.
 Refer to [UI Example](getting-started.md#UI-Example) to check the simplest example.
 * **Julia REPL or Scripts** : command line interface interaction.
 Basic knowledge of Julia is required.
-Refer to [1-Spin Example](simulation-examples.md#Spin-Example) to check the simplest example.
+Refer to [Brain Example](simulation-examples.md#Brain-Example) to check the simplest example.
 Refer to the [API documentation](api.md) to discover all the possibilities the KomaMRI package offers.

 ## Features